Ancient Egyptian funerary practices: History

 Human sacrifices found in early royal tombs reinforce the idea of serving a purpose in the afterlife.
 Those sacrificed were probably meant to serve the king in the afterlife.
 Eventually, figurines and wall paintings begin to replace human victims.
 Some of these figurines may have been created to resemble certain people, so they could follow the king after their own lives ended.

 Not only did the lower classes rely on the king's favor, but also the noble classes.
 They believed that upon death, kings became deities who could bestow upon certain individuals the ability to have an afterlife.
 This belief existed from the predynastic period through the Old Kingdom.

-Although many spells from the predeceasing texts were carried over, the new Coffin Texts also had new spells added, along with slight changes made to make the new funerary text more relatable to the nobility.
+Although many spells from the earlier texts were carried over, the new Coffin Texts also had new spells added, along with slight changes made to make the new funerary text more relatable to the nobility.
 In the First Intermediate period, however, the importance of the king declined.
 Funerary texts, previously restricted to royal use, became more widely available.
 The kings no longer were god-kings in the sense that admission to the next life was allowed in the next life only due to the royal status, the role of kings changed, becoming merely the rulers of the population who upon death, would be leveled down toward the plane of the mortals.